LisiWang/data_science_projects/README.md

 ## 5. How to model temperature over time?
 - **What I did:**
-  - Modeled time series of temperature grouped by 5 cities using custom Fourier transformer and LinearRegression
+  - Modeled time series of temperature grouped by 5 cities using custom Fourier transformer and linear regression
 - **Data:** 392K+ observations
 - **Main packages:** scikit-learn, pandas, numpy
 <p align="center">